Unlock your potential.

 grounded in research.

 Josie integrates Jungian wisdom with contemporary neuroscience through a biopsychosocial-spiritual and epigenetic lens.
-Her humanistic, compassionate and affirmative approach empowers clients to recognize their own story within the universal narratives of transformation and growth.
-Recognizing that we are all on our own hero's journey, Josie believes therapists can only accompany clients as far as they have traveled themselves.
+Her humanistic and compassionate approach empowers clients to recognize their own story within the universal narratives of transformation and growth.
+Recognizing that we are all on our own hero's journey and informed by the Jungian approach, Josie embodies the belief that therapists can only accompany clients as far as they have traveled themselves.
 Therapy is collaborative - clients are the experts on their lived experience while Josie serves as fellow traveler and guide through the terrain of self-actualization.
-With over a decade of integrated and synthesized personal and professional clinical experience, she brings cultural awareness and sensitivity to her practice.
+With over a decade of integrated and synthesized personal and professional clinical experience, she brings cultural awareness, evidence-based tools and sensitivity to her practice.

 Research into epigenetics (environment + the gene) shows that some individuals are more sensitive or ‘receptive’ to the environment - to both positive and negative (input)…